-Emily Schuck is a PhD student in English at Claremont Graduate University focusing on Modernism.
-She subscribes to Carl Sandburg’s philosophy of poetry—that it is the synthesis of hyacinths and biscuits.
-She writes for the Kingsley & Kate Tufts Poetry Blog and teaches at University of La Verne.
+Emily Schuck is a PhD student in English at Claremont Graduate University.
+She writes occasionally for the Kingsley & Kate Tufts Poetry Blog and teaches at University of La Verne.

-Brock Rustin is a PhD student in English studying 20th century American prose, queer cinema, and queer theory/poetry.
+Brock Rustin is a PhD student in English studying 20th century American prose.
 He has a BA in English and an MA in education from Austin College and an MA in English from Claremont Graduate University.
-When not studying for qualifying exams or acting as a writing consultant for CGU’s Center for Writing and Rhetoric, Brock has the distinct pleasure of gathering together with Foothill participants to hash out friendly arguments about graduate poetry.
+When not working on his dissertation or teaching for CGU’s International Scholars Program, Brock has the distinct pleasure of gathering together with Foothill participants to hash out friendly arguments about graduate-student poetry.

 Brian F. McCabe | Editor

-Brian F. McCabe is a PhD candidate at Claremont Graduate University; he also holds a master’s degree in Irish Literature and Culture from Boston College.
+Brian F. McCabe holds a PhD in English from Claremont Graduate University and a master’s degree in Irish literature and culture from Boston College.
 Brian’s scholarly publications include work on playwright Brian Friel and poet Patrick Kavanagh.
-His poems have been published in the Gonzaga Bulletin, East Jasmine Review, St. Sebastian Review, Spiritus, and are forthcoming in Badlands Literary Journal.
+His poems have been published in the Gonzaga Bulletin, East Jasmine Review, St. Sebastian Review, Spiritus, and Badlands Literary Journal.